DevelopersPackages-org/Analysis_Earthmoves_2.13/README.md

-# Analysis_Eartthmoves_2.13
+# Analysis_Earthmoves_2.13
-Analysis Eartthmoves in 2.13 and Development of Measures for Future Aftershocks and Other Related Disasters
+Analysis Earthmoves in 2.13 and Development of Measures for Future Aftershocks and Other Related Disasters